trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Volume data returned for historical bars can be modified to return in shares or lots.

 1. Open the Global Configuration window
-2. Navigate to “API” and then “Settings” on the left pane
+2. Navigate to Ã¢â‚¬Å“APIÃ¢â‚¬Â and then Ã¢â‚¬Å“SettingsÃ¢â‚¬Â on the left pane
-3. Scroll down to the “Send market data in lots for US Stocks for dual-mode API clients”
+3. Scroll down to the Ã¢â‚¬Å“Send market data in lots for US Stocks for dual-mode API clientsÃ¢â‚¬Â

 If the setting is checked, historical volume data will return as a [Round Lot](https://www.investopedia.com/terms/r/roundlot.asp).